flindersuni/rpa-doc/README.md

-# rpa-doc
+# RPA-Doc

- Automate the generation of documentation for RPA workflows developed at Flinders University
+A CLI app to help document UiPath projects developed by the Flinders RPA team